Kyriakos Grizzly | The Internet's Strongest Man

 But I don’t know what that this is.

-Here he does a muscle snatch from a two-block position.
-He reps it out.
+But he reps it out.
 He just cranks reps out.
 One thing I will say about Kyriakos Grizzly to this movement is that he is strong in the upper back and lower back.
 To do this movement, the whole yoke has to be well developed around that spine and all the way into the traps.
 Especially when doing four to six reps at one hundred kilos plus.

 What I found interesting about this 46-year-old man who ways around 212 kilos, is that doing this high rep jump set of nearly thirty reps, and maybe even sad, is that when you are always big and friends talk about how big and strong you are, the attention makes you want to continue to be big and strong.
 The thing is, as we age, that extra weight isn’t always the best for our health.